JesperRusbjerg/Minitwit_BE/Minitwit_BE/READ_ME.txt

 - Docker Setup
 To run the backend in a docker container:
-Step 1: Open a console and be in the solution folder (Minitwit_BE) Step 2: run: docker build -t twitbackend .
-Step 3: run: docker run -d -p 8080:80 --name twitbackend twitbackend Step 4: go to: http://localhost:8080/api/twit/test to confirm that it works
+Step 1: Open a console and be in the solution folder (Minitwit_BE) Step 2: run: docker build -t twitbackend . (yes that is a dot at the end) Step 3: run: docker run -d -p 8080:80 --name twitbackend twitbackend Step 4: go to: http://localhost:8080/api/twit/test to confirm that it works